northbright/Notes/front-end-web-dev/quasar/use-quploader-to-upload-multiple-files-to-a-golang-server.md

 ```

+Warning: do NOT close the container of QUploader in @uploaded or @failed for multiple files upload.
+See [QUploader Indicates the First File Uploaded Successfully But All Other Files Uploaded Failed when Upload Multiple Files](https://github.com/northbright/Notes/blob/master/front-end-web-dev/quasar/quploader-indicates-the-first-file-uploaded-successfully-but-all-other-files-uploaded-failed-when-upload-multiple-files.md)

 You may set the "batch" prop for QUploader to make all files uploaded in one request.

 ## Go Server Code